Hi, and welcome to my ABC Fundraising review we'll be asking:

-Say there’s a local church running a fundraiser.
-They give each member one of the Scratch and Help booklets to raise money by having their friends and family members scratch off 2 circles…
+Let's say there's a local church running a fundraiser – they give each member one of the Scratch and Help booklets to raise money by having their friends and family members scratch off 2 circles…

 This'll reveal 2 small amounts of money they must then donate, ranging from $0.50 to $3.00.